-Several participants expressed a desire to alleviate the suffering in others as a primary motivation for entering the field of psychedelic care.
-For example, one participant described the challenging emotional experience of witnessing their grandmother's cancer journey and subsequent death.
-Their familiarity with psychedelics helped them understand that different experiences were possible for people who were suffering.
-They shared:
+Several participants expressed a desire to alleviate the suffering in other ers as a primary motivation for entering the field of psychedetic gare.
+For example, one participant described the challenging emotional experience of witnessing their grandmother's cancer journey and subsequent death 1 Their familiarity with psychedelics helped them understand that differents experiences were possible for people who were suffering.
+They shared

-"She was at home, not even talking about dying until two days before she died and then went to the hospital and died there two days later and was fully alert to the moment that her spirit left her body, eyes wide open, sitting up gripping our hand, just totally fighting this thing.
-And that experience really is what brought me into chaplaincy-experiencing the feeling like I know there's a better way that this can happen, and I want to find out what that is...
-It doesn't need to be that way, but it still is for so many people ...
-So for me, the tool of psychedelic care allows us to support people in their transformative process at the time in their lives that they're being called to instead of waiting for life to happen to them and, like crossing our fingers that it'll be good.
-So that's how I hold it- not in any way believing that it's a cure all or that magically people are transformed from just one experience, but some people are.
+"She was at home, not even talking about dying until two days be one she w died and then went to the hospital and died there two days later and was fully alert to the moment that her spirit left her body, eyes wide open, $sitting \leqslant$ up gripping our hand, just totally fighting this thing.
+And that experience really is what brought me into chaplaincy-experiencing the feeling like Eknow there's a better way that this can happen, and I want to find out what that's is. ...
+It doesn't need to be that way, but it still is for so many people.
+So for a me, the tool of psychedelic care allows us to support people in their transformative process at the time in their lives that they're being called to instead of waiting for life to happen to them and, like crossing our fingers that it il be good.
+So that's how I hold it- not in any way believing that it's a directler of that magically people are transformed from just one experience, but some people are.
 And other people need a hand to hold for a long time.
 They need a particular form of care in an expanded timeline that allows them to kind of work through one piece at a time, depending on how much they're carrying."